reactiveui/website/input/docs/handbook/data-binding/avalonia.md

 </Window>
 ```

+The `WhenActivated` block is called when the `AttachedToVisualTree` event is published, and the disposable is disposed of when the `DetachedFromVisualTree` event is published.
+The behavior is the same for both the views and the view models.
 Unfortunately, Avalonia won't generate strongly typed `x:Name` references to controls, so the only way for now is to use the `FindControl` method that will find a control by the name specified in XAML, or to use `{Binding Path}` syntax.

 > **Note** The `FindControl` method shouldn't be used inside an expression.
 Instead, create a custom property which calls the `FindControl` method, or store the control in a variable.
 See an example of how to use ReactiveUI type-safe bindings with AvaloniaUI.